mmistakes/minimal-mistakes/_pages/people.md

 Dr. Rambo is joining the group this summer and  working on a jointly advised project with the [Food Processing and Sensory Quality Research Unit](https://www.ars.usda.gov/southeast-area/new-orleans-la/southern-regional-research-center/food-processing-and-sensory-quality-research/) in New Orleans, LA to develop better food  allergy diagnostic tests.
-Using data from arrays of food allergen peptides and protein structures from AlphFold he is designing 3D convolutional neural networks to predict allergic reactions to foods.
+Using data from arrays of food allergen peptides and protein structures from AlphaFold he is designing 3D convolutional neural networks to predict allergic reactions to foods.

 # Graduate Students